 Pete was as dramatic and intense as you might expect and his former Bauhaus bandmate David J was a welcome addition on bass.
 Standing amongst the many appreciative “goths” in the sold-out venue, it was good to see other Bauhaus fans in my home and native land.

 The next morning was a holiday in Canada (“Family Day”) and there was a thick layer of snow covering the streets.
 Most of downtown seemed eerily quiet.
-There were few cars on the road – rare for the Metro area(!) – as I dug my car out of a snow bank and headed to the alleged landing site.
+There were few cars on the road as I dug mine out of a snow bank and headed to the alleged landing site.

 The Toronto UFO Landing of 1958